Software Setup

 Raspberry Pi Imager settings

-• SSH into the Pifinder using pifinder@pifinder.local and the password you setup.
+• SSH into the PiFinder using pifinder@pifinder.local and the password you set up.

 • sudo apt update